ErinCoughlan/cs-submission-site/README.md

  * The grade page does not have an inline editor to mark up students' code the way the current site permits.
  * There is no support for autograding, rerunning tests, etc.
  * File submission doesn't actually work properly right now.
-It saves a path to the document on the user's local machine, rather than actually saving the file somewhere and storing the path to that copy.
-Since the site already uses MongoDB, GridFS might be worth looking into.
+It saves a document to somewhere within the git repository, but there is no organized file system right now.
+Since we’re already using MongoDB, it might make sense to use GridFS or similar.
  * Locking files while grading them is not implemented.

 ## Current Known Bugs/Problems ##